jundi69/pccl/README.md

 - CMake (3.22.1 or higher)
 - C++ compiler with C++20 support (MSVC 17+, gcc 11+ or clang 12+)
 - Python 3.12+ (if bindings are used)
+- NVIDIA CUDA Computing Toolkit v12+ (if building with CUDA support)

 ## Supported Operating Systems